 1. Other Industries Are Being Dominated By Low Code

 Traditional hand coding is being phased out by tools like low code BPM applications because there’s little requirement to hire an entire IT team for every single request.
 Low code BPM applications help everyone code their own ideas without needing to be a programming expert.

 The low code trend is disrupting more than just BPM.
-Low code and no code development platforms are changing the market landscape in nearly every category of software.
+Low code and no-code development are changing the market landscape in nearly every category of software.
 Many new vendors are providing user-friendly platforms without charging an arm and a leg.
 What’s more, they also offer your own staff the power to make their own additions to the platform without needing a dedicated and professional coder.

 This means that there’s little requirement for legacy BPM software that has set functionalities and limited flexibility.
 Low code eliminates the requirement for needing expensive development teams, and that’s where companies are saving money.
-When the exorbitant cost of development is cheapened with low code solutions, every industry out there is looking at low code and no code as a viable alternative.
+When the exorbitant cost of development is cheapened with low-code solutions, every industry out there is looking at low-code and no-code software development as a viable alternative.